tencentyun/intlcloud-documents/yehe_doc/管理工具/访问管理/用户指南/策略/语法逻辑/元素参考_intl_en.md

 This element describes the details of one or more permissions.
 It contains a permission or permission set of multiple other elements such as `action`, `resource`, `condition`, and `effect`.
 One policy has only one `statement`.

 ### 4. action
 This required element describes the action (operation) to be allowed or denied.
-An operation can be an API (prefixed with `name`) or a feature set (a set of specific APIs prefixed with `permid`).
+An operation can be an API (prefixed with `name`) or a feature set (a set of specific APIs prefixed with `actionName`).

 ### 5. resource
 This required element describes the objects the statement covers.
 A resource is described in a six-segment format.
 Detailed resource definitions vary by product.
 For more information on how to specify a resource, please see the documentation for the product whose resources you are writing a statement for.